fefanto/MrsWatson/README.md

         - to restore the latency compensation feature
         - to have an output file exactly the same size as the input file (which means that reverbs/delay tails won't work well here)

+    this mrswatson version will be released only on windows (see bin folder)
 ----------------------------------------------------------